syncfusion-content/blazor-docs/blazor/diagram/commands.md

 ### Command Execution Event

-You can use the [OnCommandExecuted](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnCommandExecuted) event to trigger when execute the custom command in diagram.
+You can use the [OnCommandExecuted](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnCommandExecuted) event to trigger when you execute the custom command in the diagram.

 ### Custom command